Transitioning Furniture & Decor from a Temporary Apartment to a Permanent Home

 Dining room tables with additional leaves are an excellent choice as they will grow with you.
 Use the smallest possible size in your apartment as a dining table, side table or desk.
 For now, store the leaves.
 When you move, put the leaves in place and you're ready to entertain guests or for an expanding family.

-That table will need seating, and you can plan now for that eventuality.
 Choose dining chairs with a common design, like Chippendale, Windsor, mission or shaker, and buy as you go.
-Pick up two to four now for your apartment, then add more when you have space later.
 There are versatile choices for expanding your seating, add a complementing bench or banquette, or select contrasting pair of upholstered chairs to pair with your wood chairs.
 Dining room sets with mixed chairs, especially at the ends of the table, offer a unique, custom look that has become a growing trend.

 Get Snug with Rugs